Seniors Face Heightened Risks of Choking

 Preventing Choking Incidents in the Elderly

-s overall is through adequate staffing and supervision.
+When nursing homes do meet the duty of care, they have a real chance to lower the incidence of choking injuries and deaths among seniors.
+In most cases, the best way to lower risks overall is through adequate staffing and supervision.
 With the correct number of medical experts on hand to supervise during mealtimes, choking incidents may be prevented – and even if choking does occur, it may not result in a fatality.

 Some other ways that nursing homes can help residents avoid choking incidents and death: